thuanalg/simplelog-challenge/simplelog-challenge.md

 ### Alternatives Considered
-- No. Give one more option.
+- No. It should be one more option.
+It should NOT alternate any libraries, but is really worthy to try with new applications.

 ### Impact
-No.
+- No.

 ### Organizational
 - Does this proposal require a new repository?
 No.
-- Which repositories are expected to be modified to execute this design? [github](https://github.com/thuanalg/simplelog-challenge)
+- Which repositories are expected to be modified to execute this design? `phosphor-logging`

 ### Testing and Validation
 - [Benchmarks on Windows, Linux, macOS vs spdlog](https://github.com/thuanalg/simplelog-challenge/blob/x1/README.md#benchmarking-performance)